rseng/rse/docs/_docs/getting-started/index.md

  - [Dashboard](dashboard/): an annotation interface for criteria and taxonomy (under development)
  - [Containers](containers/) for pre-built environments to use rse.
  - [API](api/) application programming interface to expose software, criteria, and taxonomy
+ - [Annotation](annotation/) of criteria and taxonomy items for research software

 <a id="#how-does-it-work">
 ### How does it work?